ohall/react-pong/README.md

 # react-pong
-A simple ping-pong game as a React component.
+A simple ping-pong game as a React component composed in ES6.

 ![](http://i.imgur.com/tpm0k7u.gif)